Jump to content

 For me, the best thing about Nex Credo is that it totally nails the feeling of the original Doom 2, and not in the way you might expect.
 Doom 2 the Way id Did captured the feel of the original iwad as well, but it mostly did so by creating an idealized version of Doom 2—one in which the id team stuck very closely to the core of their mapping styles and didn't do anything really weird.
 But as much as I love D2tWiD, we all know Doom 2 wasn't really like that.
 Whether it was McGee constructing a barely serious boss encounter around a gigantic crusher, Petersen filling a level with barrels, or Romero cramming zombies into every corner of "Industrial Zone" and making you jump off a tall building onto a tiny island so you could enter a secret level full of cartoon Nazis, Doom 2 was a weird-ass set of levels—and that may be what makes it so great, what makes it still worth playing no matter how many brilliantly refined mapsets there are now.

 Nex Credo reminded me of that constantly as I was playing through the levels.
-The first couple of maps feel a little like practice, but from map 03 onward, Jayextee starts to hit his stride, and everything feels just that little bit weird.
+The first couple of maps feel a little like practice, but from map 03 onward, Jayextee starts to hit their stride, and everything feels just that little bit weird.
 Map 03 has a cool key progression, an interesting figure-8 layout, several nasty traps, and (as I mentioned before) pure shotgun gameplay.
 Map 05 has a great motif with nine blue tech pillars that keep popping up throughout the level, and whichever pillars you lower with switches or leave raised remain constant throughout each set.
 It also has a really cleverly designed ending.

 Map 06 has a nonlinear layout with a lift hub in the middle and a sewer full of Lost Souls way off at one end of it.
 Map 08 has a nasty opening trap, several spatial gimmicks that revolve around rows of chaingunner-manned platforms, a couple of weirdly identical industrial areas with keys in them, and then your choice of platforming gauntlets to get to the exit—either running across timed platforms or under a set of crushers, but either way you'll have to watch out for the chaingunner snipers in the middle.
 Map 09 has an elaborately winding layout with lots of criss-crossing paths and spaces that open up later; you're forced to do a ton of backtracking to get both of the keys for the exit, but at least the author gives you plenty of new threats to worry about on your way back through the level.